-Given how their role bridges the technical aspects of data operations and the business use of data, BI analysts need a wide range of skills.
+Given how their role bridges the technical aspects of tasks such as data integration and data preparation and the business use of data, BI analysts need a wide range of skills.
 Practitioners and consultants listed the following skills as key attributes for success in the position:

 - proficiency in understanding data and doing data modeling, profiling and validation;